Skip to content

 Output

-The request to the endpoint will then return some data. eodash foresees two types of outputs:
+The request to the endpoint will return data.
+In eodash, two output types exist:

-For tabular data it is possible to specify a VEGA Chart definition.
-Vega is a well established Visualization Grammar.
-Through this a completely custom visualization of the data can be configured for the user.
+For tabular data, it is possible to define a VEGA Chart.
+Vega is a well established Visualization Grammar that allows fully custom charts.

 vega examples

-An example definition could look like this, it can be tried out directly in the online editor as well:
+An example definition (can be tried out in the online editor):

 json